 Are you ready to take your houseplant game to the next level?
 If you’re ready to graduate from impossible-to-kill philodendrons, consider the Callisia repens Bianca, a cute, bushy, and diminutive succulent.

 Often placed in hanging baskets or on a ledge where their little tendrils may roam over the edge, the Callisia plant does require some specific care to thrive.
+However, this colorful and friendly plant isn’t impossibly difficult to grow.

 Read on to learn about the ideal combination of sunlight, fertilizer, and water for your Callisia repens Bianca.